armanewy/openbox-radar/README.md

   - Purges expired Best Buy rows: `source='bestbuy' AND expires_at < now()`
   - DEV insert is gated behind `ENABLE_DEV_CRON=1` (off in prod)
   - If `BESTBUY_ENABLED=1`, ingests watched Best Buy SKUs via web-side adapter

+## Alerts, watches, and analytics

+- The authenticated dashboard under `web/app/(app)` surfaces saved watches and recent matches by calling the same REST routes the worker uses (`/api/watches`, `/api/alerts/*`).
+Server components fetch the session from cookies to ensure watch state is consistent during navigation.
+- Watch creation is available both from the dashboard and the search drawer.
+Signed-out users can submit an email, receive a magic link, and have their pending watch activated when the token flips to `verified`.
+- The worker’s alert matcher respects ZIP radius filters when comparing fresh inventory against stored watch criteria and records notification attempts through the alert APIs, keeping the web and worker in sync.
+- Client analytics events—search submits, filters, watch creation, outbound clicks—are buffered through `/api/analytics` via a lightweight `track` helper for future instrumentation.

 ## Search API & UI